Biden heads to West Bank, with little to offer Palestinians

 The U.S. says she was likely killed by Israeli troops but that it appeared to be unintentional, without saying how it reached those conclusions.
 That angered many Palestinians, including Abu Akleh’s family, who accused the U.S. of trying to help Israel evade responsibility for her death.

-Krauss reported from Ottawa, Ontario.
+Krauss reported from Ottawa.
 Megerian reported from Washington.
-AP writer Zeke Miller in Washington contributed.
+Associated Press writer Zeke Miller in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.